 Cover letter middle part (body)

-Share your competitive nature – after all, you always want to catch more.
+Show your competitive nature — after all, you always want to catch more fish.
 Tell a story about a dangerous experience and how you saved the day.
-Let your future boss know that you understand how things work on their boat and explain in detail how exactly you will improve their team.
-There is no place for generic statements in a seaman cover letter – every job will be very different in its demands.
-Make sure that you tailor every letter.
+Let future bosses know that you understand how things work on their boat and explain in detail how exactly you will improve their team.
+There is no place for generic statements in a seaman cover letter; every job will be very different in its demands.
+Make sure that you tailor every letter to the specific hiring needs.

-In terms of your technical skills, it is worth sharing any unique qualifications that you may possess.
-Don’t share anything that is standard – only the things that will put you at an advantage over the other applicants.
-Find the body of our cover letter sample further down.
+It is worth mentioning any unique technical qualifications that you have.
+Don’t bother with anything that is routine or taken for granted in a seaman — only the things that will give you an advantage over the other applicants.

-If Every seaman is a proficient storyteller, but if you are having trouble telling your stories concisely, the STAR method may help.
-Outline the Situation and Task that you faced, share the Actions that you took and the Result that ensued.
-Be as brief as possible – this is just a conversation starter that you will be able to expand upon at interview.
+While we have little doubt that every seaman is a proficient storyteller, you might be having trouble telling your stories concisely in a cover letter.
+The STAR method may help.
+Outline a Situation and Task that you faced, the Actions that you took and the Result that ensued.
+Be as brief as possible; this is just a conversation starter that you will be able to expand upon at interview.

 How to close a seaman cover letter (conclusion and sign-off)

-The conclusion is time to share one last insight into your character – after all you will be spending many long hours at sea with the crew.
+It’s time to share one last insight into your character — after all, you will be spending many long hours at sea with the crew.
+Your personality is arguabtime to share one last insight into your character – after all you will be spending many long hours at sea with the crew.
 Your personality is arguably as important as your experience.
-Be honest – don’t pretend to be someone that you are not.
+Be honest — don’t pretend to be someone that you are not.

 Finish the seaman cover letter on an optimistic note and say that you are looking forward to the opportunity of meeting and finding out more.
-This call-to-action is entirely normal and it may prompt the captain to email an interview invite there and then.
-Let’s hope so.
+This call to action is customary, and it may prompt the captain to email an interview invite there and then.
+Let’s hope so!

-Here is a sample of a seaman cover letter sample conclusion:
+Here is a sample of a seaman cover letter conclusion:

 Sincerely,